jlongster/outlet/README.rst

 Status
 ------

-I am no longer actively working on Outlet, and it is a research project I use to learn or play around with new ideas.

 The compiler is stable and a full runtime is available (see runtime.ol).
 It is written 100% in Outlet.

 I was working on a virtual machine to run Outlet code that is compiled to special assembly instructions.
 It works great, but it is slow.
 The project is outlet-machine: https://github.com/jlongster/outlet-machine.